tas45087/Tania-Saputera---MIST-4610-Group-Project-1/README.md

 Sp26_71552_Group 6

 Team Members:
 1. Johan Jerry
-2. Kate Nelms
+2. Kate Nelms @ksn56497
-3. Carlo Omolon
+3. Carlo Omolon @JohnOmolon
-4. Tania Saputera
+4. Tania Saputera @tas45087
-5. Jesse Williams
+5. Jesse Williams @jeswn

 Problem Description:
 Our data model follows an upscale boutique fitness studio with locations throughout Georgia and Florida.
 This fitness studio employs a subscription model with two tiers: a basic tier, with four classes a month, and an unlimited tier.
 This data model is designed to model accurate entity relationships and organize data.
 This is to manage multiple locations, track employees, monitor class attendance, optimize membership revenue, and manage class ratings.
 Therefore, providing business insights to optimize the fitness studio’s administration.